Frederick Dibblee

 Frederick Dibblee (9 December 1753 – 17 May 1826) was a Canadian Church of England clergyman who also was an educator and diarist.

+Early life

 He was born in Stamford, Connecticut.
-He was a tory sympathiser during the American Revolutionary War and was mistreated by the rebels, so decided to leave the United States.
-In 1784, he moved to what would become the new province of New Brunswick and finally settled in Woodstock, New Brunswick in 1788.
+A Tory sympathiser during the American Revolutionary War, he was mistreated by the rebels and so decided to leave the United States.
+In 1784, he moved to what would become the new province of New Brunswick and finally settled in Woodstock, New Brunswick, in 1788.

 Educator

 In 1787 he was sent to Woodstock Parish by the Company for Propagation of the Gospel in New England and the parts adjacent in America (commonly called the New England Company) to run a school for the Wolastoqiyik (Maliseet) Indians.
 This school was one of a number established by the company, whose aim was to convert the Indians from Roman Catholicism and to teach them both the English language and a trade.
 His efforts met with moderate success.
 By 1790 he had built a log schoolhouse 26 feet by 22 feet and on 4 January of that year he had 22 students, adults as well as children.
 "They are Constant in their Attendance," he wrote, "and exceeding quick in receiving Instruction, five of them in Particular are amazing so, having made great Improvement both in Spelling and Writing."
 He made some progress in the Indians’ language, though reportedly hindered by "a necessary attention to his Farm, in order to subsist his family."
 Two years later, however, the New England Company decided to centralize its efforts elsewhere, so his schools were closed.

 Dibblee’s interest in education remained.
 In his letters to the Company he frequently requested aid for schools and schoolmasters and asked that books be sent out to them.
 By 1822 there were in his large district ten of the Madras schools, or National schools, promoted by Lieutenant Governor George Stracey Smyth; they averaged about 40 students each.